ON TOUR WITH THE PACK A.D.

 see night is the indie-rock project of San Francisco songwriter Linda Sao.
-As a full 4-piece band or solo—a dynamic set alternates between hard-driving and dreamy.
-Bringing both lyric-driven songs and instrumentals, see night's cathartic tracks are built on haunting vocals, swelling drums, and atmospheric guitars that together straddle somewhere between '90s indie rock and woozy dream pop.
-After two self-released EPs, Pavement’s Bob Nastanovich put out the band’s first vinyl in late 2020—the “Eloquence” 7-inch on his Brokers Tip Records.
-Finally about to tour off that pandemic release, the band is heading to Boise’s Treefort Music Fest in September and has an upcoming Nashville-recorded album of intimate pandemic-penned solo bedroom songs in the works.
+As a full 4-piece band (with drummer Cory Aboud, guitarist Patrick Andrews, and bassist AJ Marquez) or solo—a dynamic set alternates between hard-driving and dreamy.
+Bringing both lyric-driven songs and instrumentals, see night's cathartic tracks are built on haunting vocals, swelling drums, and atmospheric guitars that together straddle somewhere between '90s indie rock and shoegazy dream pop.
+After two self-released EPs, stateside band tours, and EU/UK solo tours, Pavement’s Bob Nastanovich put out the band’s first vinyl in late 2020—the “Eloquence” 7-inch on his Brokers Tip Records.
+Finally touring off that pandemic release, the band marked a return to live shows with Boise’s Treefort Music Fest in September 2021 and is looking forward to 2022 touring and an upcoming Nashville-recorded album of intimate pandemic-penned bedroom songs.

 "Head-on, severe, and cool folk rock with an indie stylee" — Record Grouch (Jim McHugh, Sunwatchers)